simonmichael/hledger/hledger-web/hledger-web.m4.md

 If a change makes a file unparseable, hledger-web will display an error message until the file has been fixed.

+(Note: if you are viewing files mounted from another machine, make sure that both machine clocks are roughly in step.)

 # JSON API

 In addition to the web UI, hledger-web provides some API routes that